Cholesterol problems - the basics

 - Chylomicrons, which carry very little cholesterol, but a lot of another fat called triglycerides.

 The amount of cholesterol in your bloodstream is important because of its role in various cardiovascular diseases.
 The risk of developing these conditions is complex and depends not only on how much cholesterol but also what kind of cholesterol you have in your blood.
 Generally speaking, high levels of LDL - the "bad cholesterol" - are associated with increased risk of developing coronary heart disease; high levels of HDL - or "good cholesterol" - are associated with decreased risk.

 LDL cholesterol collects in the walls of arteries, contributing to narrowing of the arteries or atherosclerosis.
 People with atherosclerosis are in turn vulnerable to heart disease, heart attack, stroke, and other problems caused by clogged blood vessels.
 Even so, some people who have high LDL cholesterol never actually get heart disease, and many heart attack victims do not have abnormally high cholesterol levels.

 Cholesterol levels can increase with:

 Since no one can predict with certainty which people with high cholesterol will develop heart disease, play it safe and keep your cholesterol levels in check.
-Heart experts recommend that you reduce the amount of saturated fat in your diet, as it is the saturated fat that the liver turns in to cholesterol.
-Dietary control alone does not work for everyone; some people will also need to take medicines to reduce their cholesterol levels.
+Heart experts recommend that you reduce the amount of saturated fat in your diet, as it is the saturated fat that the liver turns into cholesterol.
+Dietary control alone does not work for everyone; some people will also need to take medication to reduce their cholesterol levels.